from Pastor David, RN

 7. Some babies seem to have more trouble latching on than others, but the problem might be caused by our habits, not theirs.
 You might have seen on a "good" breast-feeding video how the lactation educator has the mom bare her whole chest and undress her baby down to the diaper or even to full nakedness.
 This is not just to give viewers of the video a better educational look at what's happening.
 It's because babies latch on better with a skin-to-skin sensation.
 Remember that they were naked inside the womb, with their whole body being snuggly hugged by the uterus.
 Clothing is a new, foreign addition to their life that insulates them from skin-to-skin touch.
 When babies have trouble latching on, removing their clothes not only makes them more alert, but their skin-to-skin contact with the mother's naked chest heightens their rooting and latching on.
 This reflexive response is a very clear cue from our Creator that humans need touch, and this is especially so for little humans.
 Although this fact is now common psychological knowledge, the voice of social custom often overshadows the lessons of nature, and we can let our clothing-compulsiveness hinder healthier, more natural practices.

 I am man, of course, but I think breast-feeding, beyond being such a healthy emotional and physical blessing to your child, has to be an extremely validating experience for a woman.
 At last, you get to use those beautiful gender-specific organs adorning your chest for their God-designed purpose.
 NO, they were not designed for men, but for babies.
 In our sex-crazed society, the breast has become so sexualized that some women hesitate to breast-feed, because they cannot mentally pull away from our culture's sexual expectations for the breast.
 The saddest part of such thinking is that it alienates women from their own bodies, making them see their breasts as objects of sexual enticement rather than as symbols of the nurturing potential of their gender.
-Our society needs a re-education about the real purpose for breasts, and the object lesson of mothers breast-feeding their babies openly in public view is exactly the curriculum needed (see "Teaching God's design for Breasts").
+Our society needs a re-education about the real purpose for breasts, and the object lesson of mothers breast-feeding their babies openly in public view is exactly the curriculum needed (see my "Teaching God's design for BREASTS - A Message about 'the Visible Breast' for Christian Leaders").
 All the States have laws similar to that in California, which say that moms can nurse whenever, wherever and however they want without harassment.
 I stand in support for all women who want to try to take back their breasts from this culture's insane sexualization of them, which has only gotten worse with time.
 If you feel insecure about breast-feeding because of how our society views the breast, please, check out the extremely informative website below (007 Breast), and reinforce your determination to give your baby "the best feeding" by learning all you can from the other sites listed.

 007 BREAST